sembeeuk/Exchange-Monitoring/README.md

 - Overall status (OK / WARNING / CRITICAL)

 No sensitive information (disk layout, sizes, queue detail, etc.) is exposed.

+A further script creates a single dashboard which is ideal for an at a glance check.

 ---